International Bachelor and Master Students

 Alternatively, you can also have your achievements recognised after admission and enrolment at the University of Hildesheim.
 You must submit the same application.

-The University of Hildesheim has four main faculties:
+The Profile of the University of Hildesheim consists of four main faculties:

 The University of Hildesheim is young, dynamic and innovative.
 It allows students to acquire key qualifications and attend courses from neighbouring disciplines.